microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/presence-setstatusmessage.md

 ### Example 2: Get status message of another user.

-The following request sets the Teams Presence Status Message as "Hey I'm currently in a meeting." for user `fa8bf3dc-eca7-46b7-bad1-db199b62afc3`.
+The following request sets the presence status message as "Hey I'm currently in a meeting." for user `fa8bf3dc-eca7-46b7-bad1-db199b62afc3`.
 Then presence for user `fa8bf3dc-eca7-46b7-bad1-db199b62afc3`is obtained on behalf of other user via a [getPresence](presence-get.md) request.

 #### Set status message: request